mdambski/liquidity/README.md

 model.show()
 ```

-Below are code snippets demonstrating how to display multiple charts combined into a single matrix, showcasing various liquidity proxies:
+Next examples demonstrate how to display multiple liquidity proxies charts combined into a single matrix, showcasing various liquidity proxies and date periods:

-**Example 2: Display a 2x2 Matrix of Charts**
+**Example 2: Display a 2x2 Matrix from specific date**

 ```python
 from datetime import datetime
 from liquidity.models import YieldSpread, PriceRatio